Getty Images/iStockphoto

 • 9-10: These are the promoters.
 These customers are the most loyal, enthusiastic about the products or services, and most likely to recommend the brand to others.

-A graphic that shows emoticon faces for each level of the NPS scale
+A graphic that shows emoticon faces for each level of the NPS scale.

 Only customers with the highest possible NPS are likely to promote the brand to their networks.

-3. Churn rate
+3. Customer churn rate

 Customer success teams can use a customer churn rate to determine the percentage of customers who no longer use a product or service.
 Factors that affect churn rate include the following:

-• loss of recurring revenue
+• Loss of recurring revenue.

-• loss of recurring business or contract.
+• Loss of recurring business or contract.

 Churn rate can measure each individual representative's success in the customer success team.
 Team members who maintain positive relationships with their contacts are less likely to have high churn or cancellation rates.

 Depending on the type of business, customer success teams may struggle to know if or when a customer churns.
 Often, organizations determine a customer has churned after a certain period with no new purchases.
 Overall, the metric highlights how many customers ended their relationship.
-Teams can calculate churn with the following formula.
+Teams can calculate churn using the following formula.

 Customer churn formula